Swanand01/feedboard/README.md

 - Feel free to customise the resources as per your requirement.
 - Configure the [environment variables](#environment-variables).
 If you choose to proceed with DigitalOcean Postgres instance, you don't need to edit the `DATABASE_URL` variable.
+- Once deployed, start the onboarding process at the `/onboarding` route.

 ## FAQ